Rep. Byron Donalds pushes back on Democratic criticism after saying ‘the Black family was together’ during Jim Crow | KRDO

 The Biden campaign seized on Donalds’ Philadelphia remarks to attack Trump and his attempts to reach Black voters.
 “From touting his mugshot to hawking fake sneakers, Trump and his campaign have shown Black Americans how little they think of us – Black voters are about to show Trump how little they think of him, his allies, and his racist agenda this November,” campaign spokesperson Sarafina Chitika said in a statement.

-CNN’s Kit Maher, Haley Talbot and Sam Fossum contributed to this report.
+CNN’s Kit Maher, Aaron Pellish, Haley Talbot and Sam Fossum contributed to this report.

 The-CNN-Wire